MoradMMokhtar/MegaLTR/README.md

  6. Output files example
 #
 ## **Install**
-The installation may be easily done with conda.
-If you don't have conda installed in your machine, please follow [this tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-Once you have installed conda, you can easily install all dependencies for running MegaLTR in a new conda environment using the MegaLTR.yml file:
+The installation require conda.
+You can install all dependencies for running MegaLTR in a new conda environment using the MegaLTR.yml file.
+If you do not have conda, please follow [this tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 1- Download repository from github
 >`git clone https://github.com/MoradMMokhtar/MegaLTR.git`